michael-takyi23/Museart/README.md

 ## Project Overview

 Artimon was developed to provide art lovers with a platform where they can easily browse and purchase art in a secure, user-friendly environment.
 It allows users to create accounts, log in, and securely pay for items in their shopping cart using integrated payment solutions.
 Users can also view their purchase history and read about various artists and their work.
+Note, this project is still under improvement due to time and other meassures beyond my control. after assessment I am going to greatly enhance the platform and its features.

 ## Features